 Alex: Honestly?
 Almost anything!
 We have a great user base in the creative industries with tons of filmmakers, photographers, musicians and art directors making extra cash by lending their gear to likeminded individuals.
 We also see a lot of rentals for party equipment, like smoke machines and lighting rigs.
 Honestly, though, we have users listing a crazy variety of stuff – anything from play stations and drones all the way to camper vans for holiday hire.

 KevinFTP: Are there any specific requirements to rent equipment on Fat Llama?

 Alex: Because people are often renting out their livelihood through the platform, the safety of it is our number one priority.
-Therefore, we take detailed checks of every single borrower coming to the platform, recording over 100 data points to ensure that the borrower is safe to lend to.
-From the borrower, we, therefore, ask for a photo of a valid ID along with a picture of the user and a small statement from them explaining who they are and the context behind the rental.
+Therefore, we take detailed checks of every single borrower coming to the platform.
+We record over 100 data points to ensure that the borrower is safe to lend to.
+From the borrower, we, therefore, ask for a photo of a valid ID along with a picture of the user.
+And a small statement from them explaining who they are and the context behind the rental.
 In some instances, we also make detailed security calls as well.
 Beyond that, if you’re over 16 years of age, you’re good to go!

 KevinFTP: I think one concern my readers would have is how do they protect the equipment they are renting from damage?

 Alex: A unique aspect of Fat Llama is the fact that every single rental is fully insured so lenders can rest assured that they are covered for every eventuality.
 Should anything happen to the equipment, we have a dedicated Disputes Team who work to resolve any issues as quickly as possible.

 KevinFTP: What forms of payment does Fat Llama accept?